oist-ncbc/barta_fukai_2025/README.md

 * Configurations are organized under `config/systems/` (network setup) and `config/runtypes/` (simulation protocols).
 * Simulation logs and outputs are stored in HDF5 format for efficient handling of large datasets.
-* The `analysis/` folder contains scripts to process the raw data
+* The `analysis/` folder contains scripts to process the raw data as well as plotting scripts to generate the figures used in the manuscript.
-* the `plotting/` folder contains scripts to recreate the manuscript figures.
+* Figures and further analyses (e.g., eigenvalue spectra, replay diversity) can be generated using the analysis scripts in this repository.

 ---

+## Citation

+If you use this code, please cite:

+**Barta & Fukai (2025).**
+*Memory-specific E-I balance supports diverse replay and mitigates catastrophic forgetting.*
+\[arXiv / Nat.
+Comm. reference here]